Choto Sona Mosque: Inscription

 Inscription erected over the central entrance in the east.
-The lower left-hand corner which had the date is broken, loosing the precise date.
+The lower left-hand corner which had the date is broken, obscuring the precise date.
 The Arabic inscription reads:In the name of Allah, the Merciful and the Compassionate.
 The Almighty Allah says, ‘The mosques of Allah shall be visited and maintained by such as believe in Allah and the Last Day, establish regular prayers, and practice regular charity, and fear none except Allah.
-It is they who are expected to be on true guidance’ [Quran 9:18}.
+It is they who are expected to be on true guidance’ [Quran 9:18].
 And the Prophet, may peace and blessings of Allah be upon him, has said, ‘He who builds a mosque for Allah, Allah will build a similar house in Paradise’ [Hadith].
-The building of this Jami mosque [took place} during the reign of the Sultan of Sultans, the Sayyid of Saiyids, the fountain of auspiciousness, who has mercy on Muslim men and women, who exalts the words of truth and good deeds, who is aided by the assistance of the Supreme Judge, the warrior in the path of the Merciful, Khalifah of Allah by proof and testimony, defender of Islam and the Muslims, Sultan Ala al-Dunya wal-Din Abul Muzaffar Husain Shah, the Sultan al-Husaini, may Allah perpetuate his kingdom and sovereignty.
-This Jami mosque was built from pure and sincere motives, and trusting in Allah, by Wali Muhammad, son of Ali, who bears the title Majlis al-Majalis MajlisMansur [the title of a noble, lit. court of courts, court of the victor}, may the Almighty Allah help him in this world and the next.
+The building of this Jami mosque [took place] during the reign of the Sultan of Sultans, the Sayyid of Saiyids, the fountain of auspiciousness, who has mercy on Muslim men and women, who exalts the words of truth and good deeds, who is aided by the assistance of the Supreme Judge, the warrior in the path of the Merciful, Khalifah of Allah by proof and testimony, defender of Islam and the Muslims, Sultan Ala al-Dunya wal-Din Abul Muzaffar Husain Shah, the Sultan al-Husaini, may Allah perpetuate his kingdom and sovereignty.
+This Jami mosque was built from pure and sincere motives, and trusting in Allah, by Wali Muhammad, son of Ali, who bears the title Majlis al-Majalis MajlisMansur [the title of a noble, lit. court of courts, court of the victor], may the Almighty Allah help him in this world and the next.
 Its auspicious date is the 14th day of the month of the blessed Rajab, may Allah increase its value and dignity ...